sSouthgate/Marine-AI-Competency-Exercise/ReadMe.md

 JSON export string:
  {'LAT': 50.3598, 'LON': -4.1483, 'SOG': 4.6763, 'COG': 309}
  ```

-Running the main program will prompt the user to input an NMEA sentence.
-Several NMEA sentences are provided in `NMEA_Sentences.txt` for validation of the written code.

 It will then run and print the JSON string to the terminal after creating the associated file and folder.